melvinquick/windows-setup-script/README.md

   - Add a check to see if Winget is installed already

-- Information For User :white_check_mark:
+- Information For User :construction:

   - Add Write-Host commands for each new section so that the user knows where they're at in the script
+  - Suppress output of useless information (i.e. winget saying that it's not recognized juct because I ran winget -v to check to see if it was installed or not)